antoineB/antoineB.github.io/_src/posts/2015-07-06-mapping-data-from-sql-result.md

   "SELECT a.*, b.id as b_id, b.name as b_name, b.age as b_age FROM actor AS a FROM actor AS b")
 ```

-The two actor will be confliction, we need to specify which actor we want to fill with, for example like:
+The two actor will be conflicting, we need to specify which one we want to be
+filled with, for example like:

 ```racket
 (select